CRH (NYSE:CRH) Sees Unusually-High Trading Volume

-CRH plc (NYSE:CRH) shares saw an uptick in trading volume on Tuesday .
-11,024 shares changed hands during mid-day trading, a decline of 98% from the previous session’s volume of 444,919 shares.The stock last traded at $53.99 and had previously closed at $53.20.
+CRH plc (NYSE:CRH) saw unusually-high trading volume on Monday .
+Approximately 21,024 shares changed hands during trading, a decline of 92% from the previous session’s volume of 270,678 shares.The stock last traded at $52.21 and had previously closed at $52.96.

-Several brokerages have recently weighed in on CRH.
-Barclays upgraded CRH from an “underweight” rating to an “equal weight” rating in a report on Thursday, December 9th.
-Berenberg Bank reaffirmed a “buy” rating on shares of CRH in a report on Wednesday, November 24th.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating on shares of CRH in a report on Wednesday, November 24th.
-UBS Group reaffirmed a “buy” rating on shares of CRH in a report on Wednesday, November 24th.
-Finally, Morgan Stanley reaffirmed an “equal weight” rating on shares of CRH in a report on Friday, November 26th.
-Four analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, CRH currently has a consensus rating of “Buy” and a consensus price target of $29.14.
+A number of brokerages recently commented on CRH.
+Morgan Stanley reiterated an “equal weight” rating on shares of CRH in a research report on Friday, November 26th.
+UBS Group reissued a “buy” rating on shares of CRH in a report on Wednesday, November 24th.
+Zacks Investment Research upgraded shares of CRH from a “hold” rating to a “buy” rating and set a $56.00 price objective on the stock in a research report on Monday, November 29th.
+Berenberg Bank reissued a “buy” rating on shares of CRH in a research note on Wednesday, November 24th.
+Finally, JPMorgan Chase & Co. reiterated an “overweight” rating on shares of CRH in a report on Wednesday, November 24th.
+Four analysts have rated the stock with a hold rating and nine have given a buy rating to the company.
+Based on data from MarketBeat.com, CRH has a consensus rating of “Buy” and an average price target of $29.14.

 CRH Plc manufactures and distributes building materials and products for the construction industry.
 It operates business through the following segments: Europe Heavyside, Lightside, and Distribution; Americas Materials and Products and Asia.
 The Europe Heavyside and Americas Materials segments produce and sell primary materials, including cement, aggregates, ready mixed concrete, asphalt, agricultural and chemical lime.